 Data for the period July 2017 to September 2023 are being used for the analysis of the demonstration.
-The state fiscal years of July 2017 to June 2018 (SFY 18) and July 2018 to June 2019 (SFY 19) are used for baseline comparisons.
-This Interim Evaluation compares these baseline years to data from June 2019 to July 2020 (SFY 20).
+The state fiscal years of July 2017 to June 2018 (Baseline Year 1) and July 2018 to June 2019 (Baseline Year 2) are used for baseline comparisons.
+This Draft Interim Evaluation compares these baseline years to data from June 2019 to July 2020 (Demonstration Year 1).
 Administrative data from July 2020 to June 2021 (SFY 21) were not made available for this draft of the Interim Evaluation.
-Adjudicated administrative data may have a six-to-nine-month lag relative to their availability.
-Therefore, these comparative timelines are appropriate for the Interim Assessment.
+The Final Interim Evaluation will have data for both the 12 months ending June 30, 2021 (Demonstration Year 2) and June 30, 2022 (Demonstration Year 3).
+Adjudicated administrative data may have a three-to-six-month lag relative to their availability, therefore this timeline is appropriate.